 It is the union’s position that the form provided by York does not conform with best practices and legal obligations of the employer’s duty to accommodate on the grounds of family status.
-We are attempting to address this with the employer.
-Meanwhile, below are some guidelines and tips for filling out the form as it exists.
+Nonetheless, below are some guidelines and tips for filling out the form as it exists.

 How to Complete the Family Status Accommodation Request Form